New EnglandFarm Guide

 The state works best when readers choose by region: Seacoast, central New Hampshire, Lakes Region, western New Hampshire, and Durham-area heritage farms.

-The page should feel cheerful and unfussy: the plan, the farm personality, and the reminder to call ahead.
+The page should feel cheerful and unfussy: the plan, the farm personality, and the seasonal rhythm.

 Young child reaching for blueberries on highbush plants in New Hampshire.